malferov/malferov/README.md

 Passionate about technology and enjoying being a DevOps Engineer

-Work on practical problems and business needs
+I work on practical problems and business needs
 by means of choosing right technology,
-or building and integrating custom-built software
+or building and integrating a custom-built software.
-for greater independence and maximum compliance with the company's needs.

 - Can Do
 - Problem solving